Ask Slashdot: What Is Your View On Sloot Compression?

 Jan Sloot had some ideas on how to compress things and despite hyping it up, he had gotten nowhere close to anything functional.
 With all the hype he generated, he had a deal lined up for the technology but he didn't have the goods.
 The stress of the impending revelation of his fraud caused him to suffer cardiac arrhythmia and he died.
 The source code was never found because it never existed.

-Re: More plausible explanation: (Score:2, Funny)
+Re: More plausible explanation: (Score:3, Funny)

 So you're saying he should have waited for Kickstarter to be invented?